mwVince/PxPersonnel/README.md

 Shifts-scheduling system with human resources functionalities in Java

 ## Story
 Things started when I worked at a warehouse while waiting for my military process, to be processed.
-At the time, we need to schedule out break every month with certain rules.
+At the time, we need to schedule our breaks every month with certain rules.
 Mainly, no more than 2 forklift drivers, and 4 regular workers can take break at the same day.
 Sunday we don't work, and you choose on day from Monday to Saturday.

 Process is like this: eveyone line-up at the manager's desk, and declare what days you intend to take break for the next month.
 The manager will mark your break on a printed table for everyone.
 Then the manager figure out which days break the rule, and decide who need to give up the break on that day, and re-choose thr break.
 After all, the manger will publish the final break schedule for next month.